everythingfades/personal-blog/docs/en/Imperial/year2/SED_Ex2.md

 }
 ```

-we are able to set the waiting without alter the memorycard, so this is best we could do
+we are unable to set the waiting without altering the MemoryCard, so this is best we could do